Mon – Sun: 24/7 Plumbing

 1. Inaccurate Diagnosis

 Regarding DIY plumbing, you may misdiagnose the plumbing issue since you have limited knowledge about repair and installation.
-Using the wrong fix for a certain issue may aggravate the situation and cause damage to the plumbing system.
+Using the wrong fix for a specific problem may aggravate the situation and cause damage to the plumbing system.

 2. Riskier

 Since you’re not as experienced as a professional, you might be unaware of the safety hazards or potential risks while working on different plumbing components.
-And plumbing jobs require several chemical solutions that can harm your health if you inhale or ingest them.
+Plumbing jobs require several chemical solutions that can harm your health if you inhale or ingest them.

 3. No Licence